Protein and Immune Systems Biology

 Motif recognition in protein sequences by Gibbs sampler

 Development of neural network and weight matrix prediction methods for protein sequences

 Easy browsing and visualisation of MHC class I and II binding motifs

 Visualisation epitope positions relative to a reference strain

 Identification of sites significantly correlated with phenotype in a multiple alignment with phenotype assignments

 Online protein structure servers

-The immunological bioinformatics group has been involved with developing methods for protein structure prediction.
+The Protein and Immune Systems Biology Group has been involved with developing methods for protein structure prediction.

 Prediction of protein tertiary structure from the sequence

 The group is responsible for the following CBS courses: